When God has a Different Plan

 “For we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things he planned for us long ago.”
 (Ephesians 2:10 NLT)

-A Special Note: If you or someone you know has lost a child to abortion, there is hope.
-Worthy of Love: A Journey of Hope and Healing After Abortion has ministered to countless women (and tugged on the hearts of quite a few men as well).
-Visit this link to download a sample chapter or explore online groups.
+If you or someone you know has lost a child to abortion, there is hope.
+My Bible study, Worthy of Love: A Journey of Hope and Healing After Abortion, has ministered to countless women (and tugged on the hearts of quite a few men as well).
 We all know someone who needs hope.